Frequently Asked Questions

 What is the difference between commercial support and exhibitors?

-Commercial Support: The ACCME defines a commercial interest as “any entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on, patients.
+Commercial Support: The ACCME defines a commercial interest as “any entity producing, marketing, re-selling, or distributing healthcare goods or services consumed by, or used on, patients.
 The ACCME does not consider providers of clinical service directly to patients to be commercial interests.”
 Commercial support is when a commercial interest provides money, goods or services to an activity.
 How the money is spent is up to the discretion of the provider and course director.
-Arrangements for commercial exhibits or advertisements cannot influence planning or interfere with the presentation, nor can they be a condition of the provision of commercial support for CME activities (ACCME).
+Arrangements for commercial exhibits or advertisements cannot influence planning or interfere with the presentation, nor can they be a condition of the provision of commercial support for CE activities (ACCME).
 All commercial support solicitation and requests must go through Boston Children’s Hospital Trust.*

 Exhibitors: Commercial exhibits and advertisements are promotional activities and not continuing medical education.
 Therefore, monies paid by commercial interests to providers for these promotional activities are not considered to be commercial support.
 All exhibitor funds should be revenue for the course, and do not have any relation to commercial support received (ACCME). *